sinse100/SC_BC_TM_Top_Tier_Conference_Journal_Paper/README.md

 + [security/privacy] FIRST: FrontrunnIng Resistant Smart ConTracts
 + [security/privacy] Mining Attack with Zero Knowledge in the Blockchain

-## ISSRE

-## 2025

-+ Code Generation of Smart Contracts with LLMs: A Case Study on Hyperledger Fabric
-+ Detection of Cross-Channel Invocation Risks in Hyperledger Fabric
-+ LLM Assisted Dual-View Awareness Framework for Smart Contract Vulnerability Detection
-+ bBench: A Comprehensive Performance Benchmark for Blockchain Applications

 ## CHI

 ### 2025